TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-graphics-pipeline.md

 I used the sample as the basis for adding software occlusion culling to Navisworks.
 In Navisworks, the occlusion culler runs on a dedicated core.
 There is a small fixed length queue of occluders to render and occlusion tests to perform.
 Of course, the software renderer can't keep up with the GPU and the queue is often full.
 When that happens, Navisworks bypasses the occlusion culler and sends the instance straight to the GPU for rendering.
 This ensures that the GPU always stays busy.

 There's no downside to running the occlusion culler so it can be enabled by default.
 What's surprising is how well it works on most scenes.
 The initial instances chosen by the prioritized traversal tend to be the most significant occluders.
-The end result is a 2-3 times reduction in the time required to render.
+The end result is up to three times reduction in the time required to render.

 ### Simplify